MHRoni-dev/Custom-Folding/README.md

 1. Add the start and end markers in your code where you want collapsible sections.
 2. Adjust the settings in your VS Code settings to customize the markers and enable/disable features.
+3. Use the toggle command (`Ctrl+.`) to collapse/unfold all ranges or only selected ranges, depending on whether text is selected.
-3. The extension will automatically apply folding and color coding based on your settings.
+4. The extension will automatically apply folding and color coding based on your settings.

 ## Installation